charliecash310/Threat-Hunt-Reports/Threat Hunt Assistance.md

 <img width="660" height="510" alt="image" src="https://github.com/user-attachments/assets/bfaec963-a973-44e1-b905-5ee9395f2399" />

-While going through the logs, and reading this flag I recall seeing an executable called ' qwinsta.exe ' I had to look up this program and it is a command on windows that can:
+- While going through the logs, and reading this flag I recall seeing an executable called ' qwinsta.exe ' I had to look up this program and it is a command on windows that can:

-	'Display information about sessions on a Remote Desktop Session Host server'
+`Display information about sessions on a Remote Desktop Session Host server`

-This made sense in terms of gathering host and user context information.
+- This made sense in terms of gathering host and user context information.

-Working within the timestamp of `2025-10-09T12:51:44.3425653Z` we can see that this was the last recon attempt for the query session for the attacker to enumerate.
+- Working within the timestamp of `2025-10-09T12:51:44.3425653Z` we can see that this was the last recon attempt for the query session for the attacker to enumerate.

 <img width="1111" height="121" alt="image" src="https://github.com/user-attachments/assets/fa7b7d31-3378-4812-836c-ae1b89161b7b" />